 “What?” exclaimed Pentheus.
 “Will my status change, from man to woman?”

-“Come inside with me,” urged Dionysus.
+Dionysus didn’t answer this question.
+“Come inside with me,” he urged instead.
 “I’ll get you dressed.”

 “Dressed — in a woman’s dress?
 I’d feel ashamed.”